 Why I do it?

-Besides the extensive utilitarian benefits of training machines to do a wide variety of useful things in science the need for people who can unravel and explain the workings of learning algorithms is ever on the rise.
+Besides the extensive utilitarian benefits of training machines to do a wide variety of useful things in science & society the need for people who can unravel and explain the workings of learning algorithms is ever on the rise.